- Straight: Alice kills Emperor Evulz for real, but his constituents resurrect him and he's back terrorizing the populace next week.

-- Alternatively, the unchecked population growth of such a world leads to the collapse of society from overpopulation and struggle for resources.
+- The unchecked population growth of such a world leads to the collapse of society from overpopulation and struggle for resources.

-- Alternatively, repeated deaths result in complications, such as brain decay, leading frequently-killed characters to Take a Level in Dumbass.
+- Repeated deaths result in complications, such as brain decay, leading frequently-killed characters to Take a Level in Dumbass or to go insane.